rednafi/py-vscode/README.md

     * Make your changes to the files in `docs/files/`
     * And send me a pull request

-* If you want to extend/add new pages to the guideline (Whoa, we owe you one 🔥)
+* If you want to extend/add new pages to the guideline (Whoa, I owe you one 🔥)
     * Clone the repo
     * Make add new `newfile.md` in `docs/files` folder
     * Write your contents in markdown format